EmmaSui/Business-Analytics--Predicting-Diamond-Prices/README.md

 # Business-Analytics--Predicting-Diamond-Prices
 This project was completed to practice multiple linear regression model and data visualization.
-The original data and project was created by Udacity, from the Nanodegree 'Predictive Analytics for Business Nanodegree.
+The original data and project was created by Udacity, from the Nanodegree 'Predictive Analytics for Business Nanodegree'.
 The original project provided the linear regression formula, but for practice purposes, I used python to build the model and calculated my own formula which is similar to the function provided by Udacity.

 ## Project Overview